Native Cross-Chain Communication¶

 Introduction¶

-All Tanssi appchains have an inherent capability to communicate and interoperate with any other appchain in the ecosystem.
-This native cross-chain communication feature is possible thanks to the unique infrastructure the appchains are built on top of, leveraging the Cross-Consensus Message format (XCM for short), which facilitates communication between different consensus systems.
+All Tanssi-powered networks have an inherent capability to communicate and interoperate with any other network in the ecosystem.
+This native cross-chain communication feature is possible thanks to the unique infrastructure the networks are built on top of, leveraging the Cross-Consensus Message format (XCM for short), which facilitates communication between different consensus systems.

 XCM is a messaging language designed to be generic.
 It doesn't make any assumptions about the destination chain and can communicate different intentions between sovereign consensus systems.